craftingcity/The-Known-World/Prenotes Aug 28 26.md

 ### Intro

-When last we left our heroes...
+When last we left our heroes, they had committed to the sin of Pride; the party gathered their allies and their provisions, and travelled unto the breach.
+Walking through the portal in the cabinet in your basement, you found yourselves in a tightly walled section of this

 ### What does the World Know?